eladzlot/transdiagnostic.wet-2025-public/docs/response.cps.md

-If we go above word limit need to include in response

-Both reviewers commented on the novelty of the study and enjoyed reading the paper.
-However, they do raise some concerns that are described in detail below.
+# Response to Reviewers

+We thank the editor and reviewers for their thoughtful and constructive feedback.
+We were encouraged by the overall positive evaluation of the study’s contribution and the reviewers’ engagement with its theoretical and methodological aspects.
+In revising the manuscript, we have addressed each comment carefully and made substantial clarifications to strengthen conceptual precision, methodological transparency, and interpretability of results.
+Below, we respond point-by-point, noting all textual changes and the specific sections in which they were implemented.

-### Editor Comments
+## Editor Comments

 **Editor Comment 1:**